jqlang/jq/docs/content/manual/manual.md

 ## General options

-* `-f filename` / `--from-file filename`:
+* `-f` / `--from-file`:

-  Read filter from the file rather than from a command line, like awk's `-f` option.
+  Read filter from a file rather than from the command line, like awk's `-f` option.
+  This changes the filter argument to be interpreted as a filename, instead of the source of a program.

 * `-L directory`: